A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

-Almost by definition, we have: \begin{Lemma} Suppose that $f\colon X \to Y$, as in \eqref{diagfibs}, is a fibre homotopy equivalence.
-Given any $b \in B$, the map, $f$, restricts to a homotopy equivalence, $p^{-1}(b) \to q^{-1}(b)$. \end{Lemma} We will also need a `relative' version of the result from Lemma \ref{miracle}.
-This is also to be found in \cite[Chapter 7.5, p.
-53]{May}.
-First we need two definitions.
-The first is simply the restriction of the notion of morphism between maps in a category, applied to $\CGWH$ and, in particular, to fibrations there. \begin{Definition} Given two fibrations, $p:D\to A$ and $q:E\to B$, a map from $p$ to $q$ is a pair, $(g,f)$, of maps as in the square, making that square commute.
-We write $(g,f):p\to q$. \end{Definition} \begin{Definition} Given two fibrations, $p\colon D\to A$ and $q\colon E\to B$, a map, $(g,f)\colon p\to q$, as above, is a \emph{homotopy equivalence of fibrations} if there are homotopy inverses, $f'$ of $f$ and $g'$ of $g$, such that $p\circ g'=f'\circ q$, and, in addition, there are homotopies, $H\colon g'\circ g\simeq \id_D$, and $K\colon g\circ g'\simeq \id_E$, that cover homotopies, $h\colon f'\circ f\simeq \id_A$ and $k\colon f\circ f'\simeq \id_B$. \end{Definition} The relative version of Lemma \ref{miracle} is then: \begin{Proposition} If $(g,f)\colon p\to q$ is a map of fibrations in which both $g$ and $f$ are homotopy equivalences, then $(g,f)\colon p\to q$ is a homotopy equivalence of fibrations. \end{Proposition} A proof can be given by pulling $q$ back along $g$, and then applying Lemma \ref{miracle}.
+The following non-immediate, but well-known, result will be extensively used later.
+It is the dual version of Dold's Theorem; see the discussion and references in \cite[Chapter I, section 6, p.
+33]{KHK-TP:1997}.
+For a proof, see \cite[Chapter 7.5]{May}, \cite[Theorem 3.4]{Brown_Heath}.
+Very thorough discussions in the dual case of cofibrations appear in \cite[7.4.2: Addendum]{Brown} and in \cite{KHK-TP:1997}. \begin{Lemma}[Dual Dold Theorem] Suppose that in \eqref{diagfibs}, $f\colon X \to Y$ is a homotopy equivalence, then there exists a homotopy inverse, $f'\colon Y \to X$, of $f$, which is a fibre map, and such that $f$ and $f'$ realise a fibre homotopy equivalence. \end{Lemma} Almost by definition, we have: \begin{Lemma} Suppose that $f\colon X \to Y$, as in \eqref{diagfibs}, is a fibre homotopy equivalence.
+Given $b \in B$, the map, $f$, restricts to a homotopy equivalence, $p^{-1}(b) \to q^{-1}(b)$. \end{Lemma} We will also need a `relative' version of the result from Lemma \ref{miracle}. \begin{Definition}[Map of fibrations] Given two fibrations, $p\colon D\to A$ and $q\colon E\to B$, a \emph{map from $p$ to $q$} is a pair, $(g,f)$, of maps as in the square, making that square commute.
+We write $(g,f)\colon p\to q$. \end{Definition} \begin{Definition} Given two fibrations, $p\colon D\to A$ and $q\colon E\to B$, a map, $(g,f)\colon p\to q$, as above, is a \emph{homotopy equivalence of fibrations} if there are homotopy inverses, $f'$ of $f$ and $g'$ of $g$, such that $p\circ g'=f'\circ q$, and, in addition, there are homotopies, $H\colon g'\circ g\simeq \id_D$, and $K\colon g\circ g'\simeq \id_E$, that cover homotopies, $h\colon f'\circ f\simeq \id_A$ and $k\colon f\circ f'\simeq \id_B$. \end{Definition} The relative version of Lemma \ref{miracle}, to be found in \cite[p.
+53]{May}, is then: \begin{Proposition} If $(g,f)\colon p\to q$ is a map of fibrations, where both $g$ and $f$ are homotopy equivalences, then $(g,f)\colon p\to q$ is a homotopy equivalence of fibrations. \end{Proposition} \begin{Corollary} Let $p\colon D\to A$ and $q\colon E\to B$ be fibrations.
+Let $(g,f)\colon p\to q$ be a homotopy equivalence of fibrations, then, for any $a\in A$, the induced map on fibres, $f\colon p^{-1}(a)\to q^{-1}(f(a))$ is a homotopy equivalence. \end{Corollary}